xinglin-zhao/scala-style-guide/README.md

     def foo: Foo
   }

-  new Bar().foo  // This returns a Foo new Bar().foo()  // This returns an Int!
+  new Bar().foo  // This returns a Foo. new Bar().foo()  // This returns an Int!
   ```